Cohasset Fertilizing Lawn Services

 Professional Soil Testing & Nutrient Assessment Requirements for Cohasset’s Glacial Till & Rocky Upland Soils

 Soil testing is mandatory for responsible nutrient management in Cohasset’s glacial till and rocky upland soils.
 The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH (typically 5.5–6.5), nitrogen, phosphorus, potassium, organic matter, and micronutrients.
-Target pH for cool-season grasses is 6.0–7.0; apply dolomitic lime (50–100 lbs per 1,000 sq ft) to raise pH by one unit, with effects over 6–12 months.
-Use the USDA Web Soil Survey to identify local soil series, drainage, and organic matter (2–4% common; 4–6% ideal).
-Develop a written nutrient plan based on test results, following UMass Extension rates (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
-Adjust for shade (reduce N by 25–30%), traffic, and compaction.
-For testing services, contact:
+Target pH for cool-season grasses is 6.0–7.0; apply dolomitic lime (50–100 lbs per 1,000 sq ft) to raise pH by one unit, allowing 6–12 months for effect.
+Use the USDA Web Soil Survey to identify local soil series, drainage, and organic matter (2–4% common, 4–6% ideal).
+Develop a written nutrient management plan based on test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
+Adjust for site-specific factors such as shade (reduce N by 25–30%), traffic, and compaction.

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Cohasset